createunique/INDTUBE_VIDEO_SHARING/README.md

 - **registration.php**: This file contains the user registration form.
 It allows users to create an account with the platform.
 - **login.php**: This file contains the user login form.
 It allows registered users to log in to the platform.
 - **database.php**: This file contains the database configuration and connection code.
 It is included in other PHP files to interact with the database.

-## Installation and Setup

-To run the IndTube application locally, follow these steps:

-1. Clone the repository to your local machine.
-2. Import the `database.sql` file into your MySQL database to create the necessary tables.
-3. Update the database configuration in the `database.php` file with your MySQL credentials.
-4. Start a local web server (e.g., using XAMPP, WAMP, or MAMP).
-5. Open the application in your web browser and start using it.

-## Usage

-- To access the admin panel, go to the `index.php` file.
-- To view the videos uploaded by users, go to the `videos.php` file.
-- Use the registration form in `registration.php` to create a new user account.
-- Use the login form in `login.php` to log in to an existing user account.

 ## Acknowledgements